HP sent me hurling through zero-gravity space to sell me a laptop

 It’s not every press conference that begins with someone handing you a barf bag.
-Yet that’s just what happened when HP sent a team of tech journalists on a zero-g weightless flight to promote its new Dragonfly laptop.
+Yet that’s just what happened when HP sent a team of tech journalists on a Zero G weightless flight to promote its new Dragonfly laptop.

 The reason we were being sent up in the so-called Vomit Comet was because HP’s new laptop is being marketed with the tagline “Lighter than air,” which its lawyers would likely point out is not the same as lighter than Air.
 The new Dragonfly is a super-powered laptop that weighs less than 1 kg (that sounds better than 2.2 lbs).
 It’s built for the road warrior, but even lifelong Apple devotees will not be immune to its charms.